 Returning home was uneventful.
 I got to Hilko's place around 5:00, we went home and took off the transmission and clutch.
 Although there was no real wear on the friction disk, there was the appearance of grease contamination, possibly from using too much grease on the splines when I had it apart the week before.
 So, a new disk is in and the clutch seems to be behaving.

 The folks from BMWNA were great and put on a great event.
 The only flaw, really, was that the group was too large to be treated as one group, so we spent a lot of time waiting.
 In fact, we could never make it through a traffic light in one group.
 But otherwise, it was superb.
 It wasn't a really glossy show; they were all very real people with real things to say, and they were extremely good riders.
-The BMWMOA page mentions the two most prominent ones, Laurence and Helly.
+The BMWMOA page (now gone) mentions the two most prominent ones, Laurence and Helly.

 Jimmy was a great addition to this event, of course.
 Going down a sandy trail before the hill, I got passed by another rider while the trail was still two tracks wide, and I think I might have passed someone as well.
 No big deal.
 After that, it narrowed down to singletrack, and a bike came up on me pretty quickly and *effortlessly* swooshed past me with perfect timing in a wide spot, and then swooshed past the rider ahead in a narrower spot.
 All I could think was, "Dang... he can control a bike."
 He had a really down-to-earth way of coaching and talking about riding.
 I really want to attend one of his classes.